dulacp/Tweaks-swift/README.md

 [@dulaccc](https://twitter.com/dulaccc)

 ## License
-DPMeterView is available under the MIT license.
+Tweaks-swift is available under the MIT license.
 See the LICENSE file for more info.